2nd Lieutenant James R. Anderson (1920–1944)

 The Colmar Pocket

-As of October 16, 1944, 2nd Lieutenant Anderson was still in England with a unit identified only as Infantry Company “L” (which could not have been part of his final regiment, which was already on the continent).
-Anderson’s father wrote that he fought in the “Battle of the Bulge and others unknown to his family”.
-On an unknown date, 2nd Lieutenant Anderson joined his last unit: Company “F,” 15th Infantry Regiment, 3rd Infantry Division.
-The 3rd Infantry Division had fought in North Africa, Sicily, and Italy before landing in Southern France on August 15, 1944.
-However, the 3rd Infantry Division did not participate in the Battle of the Bulge.
+As of October 16, 1944, 2nd Lieutenant Anderson was still in England with a unit identified only as Infantry Company “L” in the return address section of his letter.
+On December 2, 1944, 2nd Lieutenant Anderson transferred from the 2nd Replacement Depot to his last unit: Company “F,” 15th Infantry Regiment, 3rd Infantry Division.
+The 3rd Infantry Division had fought in North Africa, Sicily, and Italy before landing in Southern France on August 15, 1944, and fighting its way northward.
+His duty was recorded as 1542-9, platoon leader.

 After taking Strasbourg in November 1944, the 3rd Infantry Division was ordered to respond to another German threat in mid-December.
 John C. McManus wrote in his book, American Courage, American Carnage: